 Commonly used acronyms and abbreviations may appear on the examination.
-Please refer to the Acronyms and Abbreviations document, posted at ADA.org/DLOSCE, to review a list of acronyms and abbreviations that might appear.
+Please refer to the Acronyms and Abbreviations document, posted at ADA.org/DHLOSCE, to review a list of acronyms and abbreviations that might appear in the DHLOSCE.

 EXAMINATION PREPARATION AND RESOURCES